PluginMania/RenderOverrideForMaya/docs_reST/source/en/sec03_examplesOfUse/sample_letterbox.rst

 1. First, check the "Resolution" in ResolutionGate

-   * Basically, it is the resolution or its magnification at the time of final rendering.
+   * Basically, the resolution of the final rendering or a multiple of it.
    * In this case, we will use ``1920 x 1080``.

 2. To add letterboxes to the top and bottom of the screen by 10%, we multiply the previous resolution height by ``1.2``.